 In addition to a bar mounted light, a helmet mounted light with a narrower beam will help you to see round corners and spot any additional hazards that might be lost in the shadow of your main light.

 The Exposure Diablo MK10 (Helmet & HB Mounts) is the standard to which all helmet lights are compared and offers outstanding performance.

 Summary and buying advice

-Bike lights have developed phenomenally in the last few years, and the technology we now have means there is no excuse for not being able to see, or be seen, at night-time.
+Bike lights have developed significantly in the last few years.
+More streamlined, rechargable batteries and LED technology mean there is no excuse for not being able to see, or be seen, at night.

-We'd always recommend that you purchase a light that will give you a bit more battery life than your typical ride length; that way you've got a bit in reserve, should you make an unexpected detour, or need to stop for a mechanical problem.
-If you are looking to do long night rides it may be worth purchasing additional batteries to carry with you.
+We would always recommend that you purchase a light that will give you a bit more running time than your typical ride length.
+That way you'll have a bit of power in reserve if you make an unexpected detour, or need to stop for a mechanical problem.